unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

 $ sudo ln -s /opt/dotnet/dotnet /usr/local/bin
 ​
 ```
 This will install the latest version of .NET Core (2.2.6 at the moment).
-To verify the version of .NET Core run `dotnet --info`, you will see something like the next info message:
+To verify the version of .NET Core run `dotnet --info`, you will see something like the next info message:<br/>
 ​
 ```
 Host (useful for support):